William Grylls Adams: Career

-In 1839, Alexandre Edmond Becquerel (1820–1891) had discovered that illumination of one of two metal plates in a dilute acid changed the electromotive force (EMF).
+In 1839, Alexandre Edmond Becquerel had discovered that illumination of one of two metal plates in a dilute acid changed the electromotive force (EMF).

 Adams, however, had a wide area of interest, chief among these was light and magnetism.
-Light was the focus of Adams’ research, which began in 1871, in which he studied the effects of polarization.
+Light was the focus of Adams' research, which began in 1871, in which he studied the effects of polarization.
 In order to study the effects of polarization on various substances like selenium and tellurium, Adams developed a new variant of the polariscope.
-In doing this, he was able to research “the optical axes of biaxial crystals.”
+In doing this, he was able to research "the optical axes of biaxial crystals."
 In 1876, Adams and Richard Evans Day discovered that illuminating a junction between selenium and platinum has a photovoltaic effect.
 This first demonstrated that electricity could be produced from light without moving parts and led to the modern solar cell.
 The two also found that "the ultra-red or the ultra-violet rays have little or no effect; also that the intensity of the action depends on the illuminating power of the light, being directly as the square root of that illuminating power."

 Although his focus was light, magnetism was also heavy in his research.
 In this area, his focus was the resistance change in materials due to magnetism.
 Adams also compared readings of magnetographs form the observatories of various European cities and compared the “disturbances that were produced simultaneously at a number of locations."
 Adams was able to collect and analyze the data to make recommendations on how to calibrate the machinery with specific constants.

 The field of astronomy also drew Adams' attention and eventually lead him to Italy to study eclipses.
 He also ventured into areas such as electrical power generation and transmission, specifically lighthouse illumination.
 In this area, he compared varying aspects electric and oil lights for Trinity House.
-Adams was on the forefront of this field, and even “gave a presidential address outlining the efficiency of dynamos used at the Crystal Palace in 1882.”
+Adams was on the forefront of this field, and "gave a presidential address outlining the efficiency of dynamos used at the Crystal Palace in 1882."

 Outside of his main position at King's College Adams was extremely active in academic pursuits.
 Among these were the Department of Science and Art and the universities of Cambridge and London, where he held the title of "examiner" in the field of physics from 1879 to 1892.